rinaldif/rinaldif.github.io/_posts/2017-04-06-quandl-r-api.md

 We can now make the actual API call, which you can do with the `Quandl` function.
 The main parameters are:

--   `codes`: a vector containing the Quandl codes of the series to be retrieved
+-   `code`: a vector containing the Quandl codes of the series to be retrieved
 -   `type`: the object type to be returned (eg: time series, zoo, data frame, etc)
 -   `start_date` and `end_date`
--   `collapse`: to define the frequency of data (eg: monthyl, quarterly, annual, etc)
+-   `collapse`: to define the frequency of data (eg: monthly, quarterly, annual, etc)
+-   see the [documentation page](https://www.quandl.com/tools/r) for more

 <!-- -->